-Octets: 1 0 or 6 0 or 2 0 or 3
+Octets: 1 0 or 6 0 or 2 0 or 3 0 or 2

 Figure 9-1002y—STA Info field format for the Reconfiguration Multi-Link element

+Each bit Bj (j≠i) in the NSTR Indication Bitmap subfield included in the Per-STA Profile subelement with Link ID subfield equals to i (where 0 ≤i <15) is set to 1 if the link pair corresponding to Link IDs equal to < i, j> is an NSTR link pair; otherwise bit Bj is set to 0.
+Bit Bi in the NSTR Indication Bitmap subfield included in the Per-STA Profile subelement with Link ID subfield value equals to i is reserved.

-TGbe editor: Modify the paragraphes in 35.3.16.2 (Multi-link device capability and operation signaling) as follows:
+TGbe editor: Modify the paragraphes in 35.3.16.2 (Multi-link device capability and operation signaling) as follows:(#15130)